CityUHK-CompBio/PAGnet/README.md

 # PAGnet
 Welcome to the hompage of **PAGnet** package!

-This package provides Master Regulator Analysis (MRA) in Pseudomonas aeruginosa genomic network (PAGnet).
+This package provides Master Regulator Analysis (MRA) in Pseudomonas aeruginosa genomic integrated regulatory network (PAGnet).

 ## Quick Installation